 The opportunity and challenge is to find ways of fulfilling customers’ wanderlust by designing aviation experiences that delight and fully represent the hospitality, culture and sensibilities of a destination.
 Moreover, these experiences should build customer anticipation about their destination, and help them reminisce about a place they were in.
 Doing this will create customer loyalty and associate your company with positive emotive experiences.

 6. Give power to the customer

 Design aviation experiences in such a way that customers can decide to engage with you to the degree they want to.
-At one end of the spectrum there are customers who are traveling with a mindset of comfort and pampering, and therefore engage strongly with service providers.
-On the other end of the same spectrum are travelers that are looking for smooth frill-free travel, who do not wish to be bothered.
+At one end of the spectrum, there are customers who are travelling with a mindset of comfort & pampering and therefore engage strongly with service providers.
+On the other end of the same spectrum are travellers that are looking for smooth frill-free travel, who do not wish to be bothered.
 Be sure to think about both types of customers when orchestrating experiences for your customers, leveraging human and not just digital touchpoints.

 Design experiences keeping specific customer needs in mind, and partner with your stakeholders to successfully deliver them so that you can be competitive and reap the lifetime value of your customers.